 You have no reason to be yet.

-I'm sorry, I'm just it's I was under the impression that you were a Republican trying to save the party.
+I was under the impression that you were a Republican trying to save the party.

-Uh uh trying to use Trump as an example of how duplicitous or rotten all Republicans are.
+You actually are a liberal Democrat trying to use Trump as an example of how duplicitous or rotten all Republicans are.

 No, no, I am not.

-I have listen, I am twenty-three years old.
+Listen, I am 23 years old.

-In two thousand eight, Obama was running for president.
+In 2008, Obama was running for president.

-On my first day of my junior year, a kid, just two rows in front of me, turned to the one in front of me and said, Did you know that Barack Obama plays basketball?
+On my first day of my junior year, a kid, just two rows in front of me, turned to the one in front of me and said, did you know that Barack Obama plays basketball?

-And then I immediately jumped in and said, Did you know that John McCain was in a North Vietnamese prison camp for five years where he had that both of his arms broken and then refused to reset, so he can't even lift his arms above his shoulders now?
+And then I immediately jumped in and said, did you know that John McCain was in a North Vietnamese prison camp for five years where he had both of his arms broken and then refused to reset?

 I mean, I do not like a lot of John McCain's policy positions.